MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 2. Run `Get-Mailbox -Softdeletedmailbox user@contoso.com |Select-Object ExternalDirectoryObjectID`.
 3. Run `Get-Msoluser -ObjectID`.
 4. Check if the `ExternalDirectoryObjectID` values from step 2 and step 3 match.
-5. If they do, soft-delete the Azure AD user by running `Remove-Msoluser -Userprincipalname user@contoso.com`.
+5. If they do, soft-delete the Microsoft Entra user by running `Remove-Msoluser -Userprincipalname user@contoso.com`.

      - Run `$DelUser = Get-MsolUser -UserPrincipalName User@contoso.com -ReturnDeletedUsers`.
      - `Restore-MsolUser -ObjectId $DelUser.ObjectId`.
-6. After 5 minutes, restore the Azure AD user using the steps below.
+6. After 5 minutes, restore the Microsoft Entra user using the steps below.
-7. If the `ExternalDirectoryObjectID` values from step 2 and step 3 do not match, it means there is a duplicate Azure AD user.
+7. If the `ExternalDirectoryObjectID` values from step 2 and step 3 do not match, it means there is a duplicate Microsoft Entra user.
 Contact support.

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='azure-ad-account-present-exchange-online-mailbox-not-present-purged'></a>

-### Azure AD Account Present, Exchange Online Mailbox Not present (Purged)
+### Microsoft Entra account Present, Exchange Online Mailbox Not present (Purged)

 Solution:
 This issue is often caused by having an unlicensed user account.